-- Bonds, bills, or notes of the United States; obligations, the principal and interest of which are fully guaranteed by the United States; or obligations of the State. - Certificates of deposit, savings accounts, deposit accounts, or depository receipts of a financial institution, but only if the financial institution is a state or nationally charted bank or a state or federally chartered savings and loan association, savings bank, or credit union whose deposits are insured by an agency of the United States government and that maintains a principal office or branch office located in this State under the laws of this State or the United States. - Securities issued or guaranteed by agencies or instrumentalities of the United States government. - United States government or Federal agency obligation repurchase agreements. - Banker's acceptances issued by a bank that is a member of the Federal Deposit Insurance Corporation. - Mutual funds composed entirely of investment vehicles which are legal for direct investment by a school district in Michigan. - Investment pools, as authorized by the surplus funds investment pool act, Act No. 367 of the Public Acts of 1982, being sections 129.11 to 129.118 of the Michigan Compiled Laws, composed entirely of instruments that are legal for direct investment by a school district in Michigan.
+- Bonds, bills, or notes of the United States; obligations, the principal and interest of which are fully guaranteed by the United States; or obligations of the State. - Certificates of deposit, savings accounts, deposit accounts, or depository receipts of a financial institution, but only if the financial institution is a state or nationally chartered bank or a state or federally chartered savings and loan association, savings bank, or credit union whose deposits are insured by an agency of the United States government and that maintains a principal office or branch office located in this State under the laws of this State or the United States. - Commercial paper rated at the time of purchase within the 2 highest classifications established by not less than 2 standard rating services and that matures not more than 270 days after the date of purchase. - Securities issued or guaranteed by agencies or instrumentalities of the United States government. - United States government or Federal agency obligation repurchase agreements. - Banker's acceptances issued by a bank that is a member of the Federal Deposit Insurance Corporation. - Mutual funds composed entirely of investment vehicles which are legal for direct investment by a school district in Michigan. - Investment pools, as authorized by the surplus funds investment pool act, Act No. 367 of the Public Acts of 1982, being sections 129.11 to 129.118 of the Michigan Compiled Laws, composed entirely of instruments that are legal for direct investment by a school district in Michigan.

-Balances at June 30, 2019 related to cash equivalents and investments are detailed in the Basic Financial Statements as follows:
+Balances at June 30, 2022 related to cash equivalents and investments are detailed in the Basic Financial Statements as follows:

-Statement of Net Position: Governmental activities \$
+Statement of Net Position: Governmental activities \$ 177,845

-Cash Equivalents
+Cash Equivalents and Deposits